|

 the greatest of Shakespeare’s tragedies since.
 Hamlet has remained

+the subject of critical commentary since the Elizabethan Age.
 At a dark night, a ghost walks to Ellsinore Castle in

 Denmark.
 He is the ghost of dead King Hamlet, and his brother Claudius now